Device management

 Think of these as a pair: if TLS is enabled, use the matching port.
 If TLS and the port do not match, the connection will fail.

-Configure MQTT settings (web UI)
+Configure device connection (web UI)

 - Open the device web UI (e.g. Shelly) using its IP address